Titans: Beast World: Titans: Beast World Tour – Central City

 Irey West interrupts Barry Allen and Iris West dancing to tell them that people in Central City are mutating into animals thanks to Beast Boy's spores.
 Barry initially doesn't want to deal with it in order to spend time with Iris, but changes his mind when he hears Godspeed is there.
 Irey saves Barry from one of Godspeed's attacks, and after a pep-talk from Iris, Barry suits up as the Flash to fight the monsters.
 Wallace West and Avery Ho have to defeat with a mutant squirrel (who is actually Fadeaway Man) who has electricity abilities and is trying to cause a blackout in the city.
 One of Beast Boy's spores tries attaching itself to Wallace and Avery, but they both free themselves and try freeing the rest of the civilians.
 Barry modifies the Cosmic treadmill in order to send a message to the Flash Family to help people, but Irey tells Barry that Iris is in trouble.
 Irey tries calling Jai West who is on a date with Animal Man's daughter Maxine Baker who can control animals.
 Jai deals with Godspeed who has mutated into a murderous hornet.
 Godspeed nearly kills Jai, but Maxine saves his life and Jai manages to defeat Godspeed.
 Barry sees that Iris mutated into a cuttlefish, but frees her and Jai kills the spore.
-Julien Jordan (a new hero who goes by the name Circuit Breaker) defeats a mutated Bart Allen and frees him from Beast Boy's control.
+Julien Jourdain (a new hero who goes by the name Circuit Breaker) defeats a mutated Bart Allen and frees him from Beast Boy's control.
 All the remaining speedsters arrive in Iron Heights to find Godspeed and the other mutated villains wreaking havoc.
 The speedsters are initially overwhelmed, but Maxine persuades them to be willingly mutated to defeat Godspeed as they are turned into humanoid bees.
 After the speedsters defeat Godspeed, Maxine uses Iris to calm them down and free them from Beast Boy's control, and the mutated speedsters help Central City citizens in any way they can.